-But what makes blood flow restriction therapy so fascinating is the effects it has on the body, which is why so many patients are seeing it in their recent care plans.
+However blood flow restriction therapy is fascinating because of its effects on the body.
+This explains why many patients see it in their recent care plans.

 During BFR training, unique stress is placed on the area being exercised that stimulates a number of hormonal effects.

-One major effect is that specialized muscle cell signals stimulate increased protein building, which promotes muscle hypertrophy – an increase in muscle size.
+One major effect is that specialized muscle cell signals stimulate increased protein building.
+This reaction promotes muscle hypertrophy – an increase in muscle size.
 At the same time, myostatin, a protein that limits muscle growth, seems to be reduced after blood flow restriction training.
 (2)

 One of the most interesting effects of BFR training is the high activation of type II muscle (or fast twitch) fibers with very low resistance.
 Under normal circumstances, type II muscle fibers are only used to such a degree during higher intensity work.

-This increased stimulation of type II muscle fibers leads to increased muscle hypertrophy (more muscle growth), which has a number of benefits for just about everyone, young or old.
+This leads to increased muscle hypertrophy— or greater muscle growth.
+Increased muscle mass has a number of benefits for just about everyone, young or old.

-Even more interesting, research shows that these effects are seen not just in the area below the blood pressure cuff, but in the entire limb.
-That means that if you practice BFR with a cuff just above your knee and exercise your calf muscle, you’re also getting the same benefits for your thigh and hip.
+Research shows that these effects are seen in the area below the blood pressure cuff and in the entire limb.
+If you practice BFR with a cuff just above your knee and exercise your calf muscle, you also get the same benefits for your thigh and hip.

 What Conditions Can Benefit From BFR?

-Blood flow restriction training can be used for a variety of reasons, but it’s especially helpful in treating conditions like soft tissue injuries, fractures, and deconditioning.
+Blood flow restriction training can be used for various purposes.
+However, it’s especially helpful in treating conditions like soft tissue injuries, fractures, and deconditioning.

-The term soft tissue describes parts of your body like muscles, tendons, and ligaments.
-When you experience an injury to one of these structures, it can limit your ability to participate in rehab exercise, in turn limiting your potential for recovery.
+Soft tissue describes parts of your body like muscles, tendons, and ligaments.
+When you experience an injury to one of these structures, it can limit your ability to participate in rehab exercises.
+In turn, your injury limits your potential for recovery.